 A select group of corporate officials were, according to Useem’s evidence, able to take on a leading role in consultations with the highest levels of national governments.
 They worked in the support of political candidates and in the governance of foundations and universities.
 They created a highly visible public defense of the free-enterprise system.
 One major goal of this network was, and continues to be, the promotion of a better political climate for big business.
 It engages in image building through philanthropy, including generous support for cultural programs.
 It also works by issue advertising, not tied to selling products but to shaping public opinion in its favor.
 Finally, the inner network has taken on a major role in financing political campaigns.
 A main goal is to control the power of the media that, in the United States, they consider far too liberal.
+Paradoxically, these same elites own the larger media outlets and constrain the message that define public reality (see chapter 7).

 On the media front, the influence of corporate America is highly enhanced, directly through media mergers and indirectly through high corporate advertising budgets.
 The corporate resources for advertising, public relations, and sales have permitted their extensive involvement in the packaging and selling of legislation and of candidates.
 The interventions of this “Inner Circle” have been extremely successful.
 President Reagan and Prime Minister Thatcher were partly products of business mobilizations.
 They lowered taxation, reduced government (except military) spending, lifted controls on business, and installed cutbacks on unemployment benefits and welfare.

 The influence upon legislation is disturbingly direct.
-The American Legislative Exchange Council (ALEC) is the largest, nonpartisan, individual public-private membership association of state legislators in the US.
+The American Legislative Exchange Council (ALEC) is the largest, nonpartisan, individual public-private membership association of state legislators in the United States.
 It has more than 2,000 members.
 Its mission is to advance “free-market, limited government and federalism at the state level through a nonpartisan public-private partnership of America’s state legislators, members of the private sector and the general public.”
-Its -member board of directors is composed entirely of state legislators.
-But it also has a “private enterprise board” of corporate representatives, including GlaxoSmithKline, PhRMA, Pfizer Inc., AT&T Inc., Koch Companies Public Sector, LLC, Altria (formerly Philip Morris) Client Services, ExxonMobil and State Farm Insurance.
+Its twenty-three-member board of directors is composed entirely of state legislators.
+But it also has a “private enterprise board” of corporate representatives, including GlaxoSmithKline, PhRMA, Pfizer Inc., AT&T Inc., Koch Companies Public Sector, LLC, Altria (formerly Philip Morris) Client Services, ExxonMobil, and State Farm Insurance.
 Legislators join for $50 per year; private sector members join for between $7,000 and $25,000.

 ALEC uses its funds from tax-deductible contributions to host closed gatherings of corporate officials with legislators.
 In these meetings legislation is drafted and then presented by the legislators.
 The group, largely unknown to the public, gained publicity for its role in promoting “stand your ground” legislation sought by the gun industry and considered responsible for the killing in 2012 of an unarmed teenager by a self-appointed stalker.
 As a result, a few corporate sponsors withdrew.
 Following that, the New York Times noted a likely violation of the group’s tax-exempt status.
 "The secret world of undisclosed political contributions is in desperate need of sunlight."
 The Internal Revenue Service and New York State's attorney general investigated whether nonprofit groups took tax-deductible contributions and then used them for partisan political purposes.
-Complaints were brought against ALEC, the National Chamber Foundation of the U.S. Chamber of Commerce, and Crossroads GPS, founded by Republican arty fundraiser Karl Rove.
+Complaints were brought against ALEC, the National Chamber Foundation of the U.S. Chamber of Commerce, and Crossroads GPS, founded by Republican Party fundraiser Karl Rove.
 All these groups were spending tax-deductible dollars backing corporation friendly policies and candidates, essentially acting as corporate-funded lobbying groups.
-Full disclosure of such corporate political spending is the aim of many good-government groups such as the Center for Public Integrity.
+Full disclosure of such corporate political spending is the aim of many **good-government groups such as the Center for Public Integrity.